 - More than two-thirds (68%) of Canadians now do most of their banking digitally, using online and mobile banking.

 - Branch and ABM banking, while declining in popularity over time, remain important and valued methods of conducting a wide variety of banking transactions.

-- 90 per cent of Canadians say Canada’s banks have done a good job of bring innovation to banking.
+- 90 per cent of Canadians say Canada’s banks have done a good job of bringing innovation to banking.

 The bottom line